 Students can gain first-hand knowledge of documents that will be pertinent to their daily work through internship opportunities or mock settlement projects in their courses.
 Students in these programs can develop skills necessary for this career, including communication, negotiation and document drafting techniques.
 These programs also cover real estate topics, such as escrow, housing management, real estate transactions and broker options.

-From 2014-2024, the U.S. Bureau of Labor Statistics (BLS) projected average growth of 8% for paralegals and legal assistants.
-These professionals could expect to earn an annual median salary of $48,810, as of 2015, according to the BLS.
+From 2018-2028, the U.S. Bureau of Labor Statistics (BLS) projected average growth which is much faster than average for paralegals and legal assistants.
+These professionals could expect to earn an annual mean salary of $54,500, as of 2018, according to the BLS.